Methylphenidate Oral SolutionPronunciation

 Methylphenidate Oral Solution Description

-Methylphenidate hydrochloride USP is a white, odorless, fine crystalline powder.
+Methylphenidate hydrochloride USP is a white to off-white powder.
 Its solutions are acid to litmus.
 It is freely soluble in water and in methanol, soluble in alcohol, and slightly soluble in chloroform and in acetone.

-In addition, methylphenidate hydrochloride oral solution also contains the following inactive ingredients: artificial grape flavor, glycerin, hydrochloric acid, polyethylene glycol 1450, and purified water.
+In addition, Methylphenidate Hydrochloride Oral Solution also contains the following inactive ingredients: hydrochloric acid, polyethylene glycol 1450, glycerin, N&A grape flavor FM-4727, water and if necessary, sodium hydroxide to adjust pH.

 Methylphenidate Oral Solution - Clinical Pharmacology